-Having been in the news a lot more recently than ever before, ‘freeports’ are becoming something of a buzzword, sitting alongside the likes of ‘Brexit,’ ‘free-trade deal,’ ‘tariff-free access’ and other well-used terminology.
+Having been in the news a lot more recently than ever before, ‘free ports’ are becoming something of a buzzword, sitting alongside the likes of ‘Brexit,’ ‘free-trade deal,’ ‘tariff-free access’ and other well-used terminology.
 With the Brexit transition period ending at 11pm UK time on 31st December, the prospect of more free ports in the UK is becoming more of a reality than ever before.
 But the burning questions for so many up and down the country are: what is a free port?
 How do free ports work?
-And does the UK have any freeports?
+And does the UK already have any free ports?

-Freeports work by providing benefits for businesses involved in importing and re-exporting, with the country’s normal rules for tax and customs not applying to freeport zones.
-This enables imports to come into freeports more easily than other areas of the country, with no tariffs applied, and simpler requirement for customs documentation.
+In short, free ports work by providing benefits for businesses involved in importing and re-exporting, with the country’s normal rules for tax and customs not applying to free port zones.
+This enables imports to come into free ports more easily than other areas of the country, with no tariffs applied, and simpler requirement for customs documentation.

-A freeport is a specific area where importing rules differ from the rest of the country.
-As previously mentioned, they encourage business involved in importing and re-exporting, benefiting from a lack of trading tariffs and simplified customs documentation.
-Freeports can be hubs for industries such as manufacturing, enabling them to produce goods from cheaper imports, and thereby promote cost-efficiency.
-Interestingly, although only coming to the fore in recent months, many MPs, politicians and commentators have been talking about freeports for quite some time, including current Chancellor of the Exchequer, Rishi Sunak who announced 8 new Free Port locations in his March 2021 Budget speech.
+Free ports can be hubs for industries such as manufacturing, enabling them to produce goods from cheaper imports, and thereby promote cost-efficiency.
+Interestingly, although only coming to the fore in recent months, many MPs, politicians and commentators have been talking about free ports for quite some time, including current Chancellor of the Exchequer, Rishi Sunak who announced 8 new Free Port locations in his March 2021 Budget speech.

 • Glasgow Prestwick Airport